what is a goldendoodle?

 4) They can be challenging puppies to raise.
 Goldendoodles tend to be "happy go lucky" as puppies.
 Manners need to be reinforced daily, because they thrive on human affection and contact and get excited to see you.
 We teach our puppies manners before they go home to make this easier.
 They will chew on everything and will nip constantly.
 Chewing and nipping are normal puppy behaviors, so if you've raised any puppy before you know what we mean.
 If you've never raised a puppy before, we highly suggest finding a good trainer, reading some good books, or signing up for online training courses to help you with those first few weeks.
 We give our tips and advice as well HERE.

 6) Anxiety.
 Because goldendoodles thrive on human affection and contact, they hate when you're not there.
 If you don't teach your goldendoodle that they are ok to be alone by crate training and making their alone time a positive thing, then you may end up with a dog that suffers from separation anxiety.
-We're talking chewing a hole through a wall type of anxiety.
 This is another thing that doesn't happen often, but it can happen.
 Be prepared to know how to handle this as puppies in order to create a sound beloved pet.

 G O L D E N D O O D L E S I Z E S ?

 We currently breed mini, medium, and standard size goldendoodles.
 These sizes are determined by both weight and height.
 If a goldendoodle's weight is catergorized as medium, but his height is catergorized as standard, he'll be determined a standard size.
 Goldendoodles can be built like poodles (tall and slender), golden retrievers (short and solid), or anything in between.
 Two goldendoodles can weigh the exact same amount, but its their height that will ultimately determine their size (sometimes its a 4-5" difference!).
 We will always breed our goldendoodles down slowly, with no more than a 3-4" difference in height between parents.
-This is to protect the structure in our lines and reduce joint issues later on.
-Sometimes our puppies end up smaller or bigger than what we estimate based on the size of the parents, but we're able to tell at around 6 weeks old if they'll be bigger or smaller than we predict.
+This is to protect their structure as well as their bites.
+When two parent dogs are a drastic size difference, poor structure is the result, as well as over and underbites.
+Sometimes our puppies end up smaller or bigger than what we estimate based on the size of the parents, but we're able to tell at around 6-7 weeks old if they'll be bigger or smaller than we predict.
 We do not breed petite, which is any goldendoodle under 25lbs.
 There are other wonderful small doodle breeds that would be a good choice for someone wanting petite, such as cavapoos and maltipoos.
 If you're set on getting a petite goldendoodle, please find a breeder that has bred petite goldendoodles down very carefully over several generations while pairing their parents based on conformation, and find one that breeds multigenerational goldendoodles.

 Mini Goldendoodle = 14 - 17" at the withers from the ground, or 25 - 35lbs.